nurahmed123/hackatime/README.md

 Coding in open source is my passion and I would love to do it on a full-time basis and make a living from it one day.
 So if you like this project, please consider supporting it 🙂.
 You can donate either through [buying me a coffee](https://buymeacoff.ee/n1try) or becoming a GitHub sponsor.
-Every little donation is highly appreciated and boosts my motivation to keep improving Wakapi!
+Every little donation is highly appreciated and boosts my motivation to keep improving Hackatime!

 ## 🙏 Thanks

 I highly appreciate the efforts of **[@alanhamlett](https://github.com/alanhamlett)** and the WakaTime team and am thankful for their software being open source.

-Moreover, thanks to **[server.camp](https://server.camp)** for sponsoring server infrastructure for Wakapi.dev.
+Moreover, thanks to **[server.camp](https://server.camp)** for sponsoring server infrastructure for Hackatime.dev.

 <img src=".github/assets/servercamp_logo.png" width="220px" />